OctaDist/OctaDist/docs/index.rst

 OctaDist is maintained on Github version control system.
 All versions has been continuously tested using Travis CI.
-Currently, OctaDist project has two branchs: Master (stable) and nightly-build (dev).
+Currently, OctaDist project has two branches: Master (stable) and nightly-build (dev).

 .. tabularcolumns:: |c|c|c|